USS Cincinnati (LCS-20): Design

 In 2002, the United States Navy initiated a program to develop the first of a fleet of littoral combat ships.
 The Navy initially ordered two trimaran hulled ships from General Dynamics, which became known as the Independence-class littoral combat ship after the first ship of the class, USS Independence.
 Even-numbered U.S. Navy littoral combat ships are built using the Independence-class trimaran design, while odd-numbered ships are based on a competing design, the conventional monohull Freedom-class littoral combat ship.
 The initial order of littoral combat ships involved a total of four ships, including two of the Independence-class design.
 On 29 December 2010, the Navy announced that it was awarding Austal USA a contract to build ten additional Independence-class littoral combat ships.
+Cincinnati has a crew of up to 40 sailors and can hold two MH-60R/S Seahawk helicopters.

 Construction and career

 Cincinnati was christened on 7 May 2018 by former Secretary of Commerce Penny Pritzker and commissioned on 5 October 2019.
 She has been assigned to Littoral Combat Ship Squadron One.
+Cincinnati is currently stationed in San Diego, CA.